NashiaHolloway/Markdown-Compiler/README.md

   > C:\> java -jar cosc455project1.jar Test2.gtx

   # NOTE
-  Copious amount of RedBull was consumed in the making of this project.
   "Igne natura renovatur integra" translates from Latin to something like, "Through fire, nature is reborn whole."
   I went through hell (not really) to complete ths project, but I became a better programmer because of it.